obscuritylabs/PythonFundamentals/04_python3_types/slides/04_01_python_numeric_types.md

 ---
 # Using Floats and Ints
-Take not the order of operations and combination of a `int` and `float`
+Take not the order of operations and combination of an `int` and `float`

 ```Python
 Python 3.7.5 (default, Apr 19 2020, 20:18:17)